tetsuya/kochiku-heroku/README.md

   -var api_key="YOUR-API-KEY"
 ```

-or create a file named env.tfvars with the following contents:
+or create a file named terraform.tfvars with the following contents:

 ```
 app_name = "YOUR-APP-NAME"